dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 All attributes **MUST** be name matched only, to allow the user to define these themselves and not create a hard dependency on a specific Silk.NET library such as the Silk.NET Core.

 Candidate methods for implementation by the Emitter **MUST** be partial and not have an implementation part yet.
 Their containing types **MUST** also be partial and have at least one FTable source specified.

+The Emitter **MUST** be able to be invoked as either a Roslyn Source Generator, which runs embedded in the Roslyn compiler; or via the SilkTouch CLI, which runs outside of the usual compilation process.
+If invoked as a Roslyn Source Generator, it **MUST** run in parallel with other SilkTouch source generators.

 ### Function Tables (FTables)